 Terms and conditions will vary by company, but, in general, you can set the expiration date (usually up to a year) and set spending limits.
 These added customizations help to protect your primary credit card account information further.

 How To Use a Virtual Credit Card

 Charges from a virtual credit card will continue to appear on your usual monthly statement.
 Some banks also offer virtual credit card options for setting up auto-pay for bills and subscriptions.

-The Pros and Cons of Virtual Credit Cards
+Pros and Cons of Virtual Credit Cards

-The major benefit of using a virtual credit card is the added protection it provides from misuse and security breaches.
+The primary benefit of using a virtual credit card is the added protection it provides from misuse and security breaches.
 Additionally, there is no need to get a new physical card if your information is somehow compromised.
-On the other hand, one of the major disadvantages of virtual credit cards is that they are currently only accepted at online retailers.
-And, since virtual credit card numbers are most often single-use, returning items may prove to be difficult.
-Similarly, certain reservations, such as hotels and car rentals, require the same credit card you booked with, which is impossible with a disposable virtual credit card number.

 Virtual credit cards can help reduce the risk of fraud when shopping online.
 By generating a new credit card number with each transaction, your account information stays safe.
-Institutions like Bank of America, Capital One, and Citi currently offer virtual credit card services.
-For more information on credit cards, see our article: Instant Approval Credit Cards + Cards You Can Use Immediately.